By Stefanie Hanrahan and Playboy.com staff

 What is it about a moment that grabs an artist?
 Is it the beauty of a situation or is he trying to evoke that emotion through different landscapes?

-“It’s really the beauty and also it’s the emotion that the scene will bring in you.
+“It’s really the emotion first and the beauty the scene will bring in you.
 I’m able to see one picture that I took in the Laurentians and I thought this picture was serene.
-My wife said I should name it ‘Magical Forest.’
+My partner said I should name it ‘Magical Forest.’
 “It looks magical, like Harry Potter.
-I like that what I see, other people see as well.
-This is what I try to achieve so that any type of feelings you see in a picture, others see.
+I like that what I see, other people see it as well.
+This is what I try to achieve so that any type of feelings you see in a picture, others will see as well.
 We use the same words — we all agree and we all have the same feeling when looking at that picture.
 And that is when it becomes art.”

 “But then I scout some more.
 I make sure I capture what I was looking for and then I go to the hotel and sleep because I’m burned.
 And then my day is done.
 Because once the light is gone the beauty is finished.
-Next morning it’s the same thing.
+Next sunrise or sunset, it’s the same thing.
 After three weeks of this I lose 5-8 pounds.”

 MALTESTE has travelled extensively, visiting some of the most remote areas of the world.
 He has found the few untamed landscapes and brought them to the viewer, creating a mysterious and fantastical world in each photo.
 But when asked where his next adventure will be, the answer is surprising.

 “I’m curious of many places.
 There are places that are beautiful but extremely touristic — and that’s fine.
 I like to see these places with my own eyes.
 But I also like to go to places that no one knows exist.
-I have pictures in the gallery shot in the provincial park of Quebec that few people have heard of.
-They have no idea the beauty they have in Quebec.
-Everywhere has those special places.
-It’s a gem.
+I have pictures in the gallery shot in Canada that few people have heard of.
+They have no idea the beauty they have in our country.
+Everywhere special places are waiting to be found, just like a gem.
 It happens in the Seychelles, in the U.S., in Africa.
-“But to answer your question, I am going to Zion National Park [in Utah].
-I want to go there to capture the fall in the Southwest.
-I know it can be beautiful and I want to be there.”
+“But to answer your question, I will go to Zion National Park [in Utah].
+I want to be there to capture the fall in the Southwest.
+I know it can be more beautiful than our Canadian fall season and I want to be there, to witness this.”

 If MALTESTE doesn’t seem concerned that he has a gallery of people waiting for his return, I am.
 But like his photos, he’s concentrated, committed to the moment before him.
 I have only one question left: “Now that you’re back, fully devoted to art, do you feel like you’re home?”